DayuWu/Kaggle/README.md

 BUT they seem to do nothing, because little results are interesting or meaningful enough to attract my attention.

 Thus I decided to dig deeper into it and record what I have found behind these data.

+This is a practice of Storytelling With Data.

 # Keep in mind